 In addition to courses, the program helps put student knowledge into practice by conducting legal research, participating as a member of an active legal team, and performing real-world problem-solving.
 Students also receive the benefit of expert help from highly-trained instructors with years of industry experience.
 Students work in a collaborative environment with other students, while still enjoying a flexible schedule of day and/or evening classes.
 Other great benefits of this program include small class settings for more one-on-one instructor instruction and no-cost peer tutoring services.

 Fremont University’s Paralegal Studies Program is only one of 29 ABA-approved Paralegal schools in California and can be completed in just 15 months.
 By joining our accelerated program, you can earn an Associate of Arts degree in Paralegal Studies quickly, while beginning and honing your training in the field of law.

 What If I Do Not Have a Bachelor’s Degree?

-If you do not have a bachelor’s degree and want one, you can earn one through Fremont College while still pursuing an education as a paralegal.
-At Fremont College, you can take the paralegal associates program and then continue on to the business program where you will receive a bachelor’s of arts degree in business leadership.
+If you do not have a bachelor’s degree and want one, you can earn one through Fremont University while still pursuing an education as a paralegal.
+At Fremont University, you can take the paralegal associates program and then continue on to the business program where you will receive a bachelor’s of arts degree in business leadership.